QuantEcon/lecture-source-jl/rst_files/ifp.rst

         shape = length(asset_grid), length(z_vals)
         V, c = zeros(shape...), zeros(shape...)

-        # Populate V and c
+        # populate V and c
         for (i_z, z) in enumerate(z_vals)
             for (i_a, a) in enumerate(asset_grid)
                 c_max = R * a + z + b